Optimal Index Codes with Near-Extreme Rates: The Hardness of the Min-Rank Problem for Digraphs

 We now check if (C2) (see Definition~\ref{def:fair_coloring}) is also satisfied.
-The out-neighbors of $p_i$ are $i$ and its clones, namely, $\omega_{i',i'_{j}}$ with $i'_{j} = i$.
-These vertices have the same color in $\D$ by the definition of $\phi_{\D}$.
+The out-neighbors of $p_i$ are $i$ and its clones $\omega_{i',i}$ ($i \in N^{\G}(i')$).
+These vertices have the same color in $\D$, namely $\phi_{\G}(i)$, by the definition of $\phi_{\D}$.
 Thus (C2) is also satisfied.
 Therefore $\phi_{\D}$ is a fair $k$-coloring of $\D$.

 Conversely, suppose that $\phi_{\D}: \VD \ra [k]$ is a fair $k$-coloring of $\D$.
-Condition (C2) guarantees that all clones of $i$ have the same color as $i$, namely, $\phi_{\D}(\omega_{i',i'_{j}}) = \phi_{\D}(i)$ if $i'_{j} = i$.
+Condition (C2) guarantees that all clones of $i$ have the same color as $i$, namely, $\phi_{\D}(\omega_{i',i}) = \phi_{\D}(i)$ if $i \in N^{\G}(i')$.
 Therefore, by (C1), if $\{i,j\} \in \EG$, that is, $j \in N^{\G}(i)$, then

 Hence, if we define $\phi_{\G}: [n] \ra [k]$ by $\phi_{\G}(i) = \phi_{\D}(i)$ for all $i \in [n]$, then it is a $k$-coloring of $\G$.
 Thus $\G$ is $k$-colorable.